TheNetworkGuy/netbox-zabbix-sync/README.md

 ## Virtual Machine (VM) Syncing

-In order to use VM syncing, make sure that the `zabbix_id` custom field is also present on Virtual machine objects in Netbox.
+In order to use VM syncing, make sure that the `zabbix_id` custom field is also present on Virtual machine objects in NetBox.

 Use the `config.py` file and set the `sync_vms` variable to `True`.